 Tooth Extractions in Rockville, MD

-While Dr. Sarkarzadeh will make every attempt to preserve as much of the natural smile as possible, tooth extractions are sometimes necessary to restore a patient’s optimal oral health.
-Tooth extractions may be used to prevent overcrowding, remove a severely damaged or decayed tooth, or remove impacted wisdom teeth.
+While Dr. Sarkarzadeh will attempt to preserve as much of the natural smile as possible, tooth extractions are sometimes necessary to restore a patient’s optimal oral health.
+Tooth extractions prevent overcrowding and remove a severely damaged or decayed tooth or impacted wisdom teeth.

 Removing Wisdom Teeth

 Wisdom teeth removal is typically for patients in their late teens or early 20s when their third molars appear.
-The roots of the wisdom teeth continue to grow as the person ages making it harder for the dentist to remove them.
-This is why it has become common practice to extract them at this age when, also, recovery is much faster.
+The roots of the wisdom teeth continue to grow as the person ages, making it harder for the dentist to remove them.
+This is why it has become common practice to extract them at this age when recovery is much faster.

 It is unlikely that this set of teeth will erupt into a functional position and usually cause more harm than good.
-Wisdom teeth are hard to reach when brushing and will most likely lead to decay or gum disease.
-For most young adults they need to be removed simply because they cause overcrowding.
+Wisdom teeth are hard to reach when brushing and most likely lead to decay or gum disease.
+Most young adults need wisdom tooth removal simply because they cause overcrowding.
 Wisdom teeth are the last molars to emerge and can often cause other teeth to shift.
-Impacted wisdom teeth are also removed to avoid bite complications later on.
+We remove impacted wisdom teeth to avoid bite complications later on.

 Most patients will not experience any uncomfortable symptoms but removing wisdom teeth is necessary to avoid inevitable complications.
 There is a chance a patient may experience painful swelling, limited jaw movement, and pain while chewing.
 Impacted wisdom teeth can also cause a great deal of pain.
-Dr. Ali Sarkarzadeh routinely removes wisdom teeth, a procedure that can be performed from the comfort of our dentist’s office.
+Dr. Ali Sarkarzadeh routinely removes wisdom teeth, a procedure he performs from the comfort of our dentist’s office.

 Tooth Extractions: What to Expect

-Tooth extractions are a routine dental procedure and can typically be performed in one visit to our Rockville, MD dentist office.
-Having a tooth removed is usually more comfortable than a patient anticipates and they experience little to no discomfort during their treatment.
-Some patients may even feel some relief if the tooth was infected before extraction.
+Tooth extractions are a routine dental procedure performed in one visit in our Rockville, MD dentist office.
+Extraction is usually more comfortable than a patient anticipates, and they experience little to no discomfort during their treatment.
+Some patients may even feel relief.
+Removing an infected tooth eliminates pain and pressure from the infection.

 Tooth Extractions FAQs

-After a tooth extraction procedure patients can expect to feel tired and groggy while anesthesia wears off.
-Expect bleeding for up to 24 hours after the procedure as the blood clot forms to protect the exposed gum where the tooth was extracted from.
-If patients experience any infection symptoms, redness, discharge, vomiting, shortness of breath, excessive coughing post 24 hours after the procedure they should contact their dentist.
+After a tooth extraction procedure, patients can expect to feel tired and groggy while the anesthesia wears off.
+Expect bleeding for up to 24 hours after the procedure.
+The blood clot forms and protects the exposed gum in the extraction area.
+If patients experience any infection symptoms, redness, discharge, vomiting, shortness of breath, or excessive coughing post 24 hours after the procedure, they should contact their dentist.

 Do teeth extractions hurt?

-Sedation is almost always used for teeth extractions unless a patient has specifically asked to not be sedated.
+We typically sedate patients for teeth extractions unless a patient specifically asks not to be sedated.
 Sedation makes the procedure as comfortable as possible for patients.
-The teeth being extracted will likely have roots connected to nerves.
-Without sedation this is a very uncomfortable experience.
-After the procedure and once the sedation has worn off patients may feel some pain in their jaw and gum where the tooth was removed from.
+Tooth roots connect to nerves.
+Without sedation, this is a very uncomfortable experience.
+After the procedure and after the sedation has worn off, patients may feel pain in their jaw and gum where the tooth was removed.
 This should only last a couple of days after the procedure.